devanharikumar89/fss16ASE/read/week1.md

 ## Baseline results
 Monkey execution for __4.46 hours__ firing __45,000 events__ with the default value of event type statistical distribution finding __3 crashes__ reaching __25.27 % LOC coverage__.

+## Sampling Procedure
+Monkey - Chosen because that was the only non-commercial automated android testing tool "to the best of author's knowledge" Wordpress - Opensource android blogging software with broad user community with an issue tracking system